You had a surgical procedure called a pneumonectomy. This is the removal of one of your lungs. The surgery may involve the:

 When lying down, use a few pillows to support your knees and lower legs.

-You will continue to take medications to help lessen the pain.
-Make sure you know when you are supposed to take these medications.
+You will continue to take medicines to help lessen the pain.
+Make sure you know when you are supposed to take these medicines.

-While you are healing and taking pain medication, you should not drive.
+While you are healing and taking pain medicine, you should not drive.

-Keep in mind that the pain medications that you are given after surgery, as well as prescribed iron supplements, might cause constipation.
+Keep in mind that the pain medicines that you are given after surgery, as well as prescribed iron supplements, might cause constipation.